perfalcon/RoboND-FollowMe-Project/writeup.md

 * validation_steps: number of batches of validation images that go through the network in each epoch.
 * workers: maximum number of processes to spin up.

-Arrived the required accuracy for the model with the following values for the HyperParameters based on the pervious exercises and trails in this model.
+Arrived the required final score for the model with the following values for the HyperParameters based on the pervious exercises and trails in this model.
 ```
 learning_rate = 0.005
 batch_size = 64